Last Updated on : 2024-11-20 02:13:26download

 For products that cannot be powered by mains power, this solution enables the MCU to power off the Wi-Fi module in idle through control of the power circuit.
 For more information, see Wi-Fi Low-Power Device Solution.

-When a paired device is connected to the router but not executing any commands, its power consumption can be lower than 15 mA on average by reducing the consumption of radio frequency.
+When a paired device is connected to the router but not executing any commands, its power consumption can be lower than 15 mA

-You can add the low field in the product information to enable the low power mode.
+field in the product information to enable the low power mode.
 When the Wi-Fi and Bluetooth combo module runs in low power mode, it only supports Bluetooth pairing without device control.
 For example, {"p":"AIp08kLIf****","v":"1.0.0","m":1,"mt":10,"n":0,"ir":"5.12","low":1}

-• 0: disable low power mode.
+: disable low power mode.1

-When a paired device is idle for a certain amount of time (depending on chip specifications), and I/O does not output signals, it will enter low power mode with a consumption of less than 0.2W.
+: enable low power mode.When a paired device is idle for a certain amount of time (depending on chip specifications), and I/O does not output signals, it will enter low power mode with a consumption of less than 0.2W.

-When a pairing attempt times out, the module will enter low power mode, the network status 6 with a status value of 0x05.
-For information about the status details, see the description of the m field in the product information.
+When a pairing attempt times out, the module will enter low power mode, the network status 6 with a status value of 0x05

-You can upload the update file to the Tuya IoT Development Platform.
+You can upload the update file to the Tuya Developer Platform.
 The Wi-Fi module can download the file from Tuya’s cloud server and transmit the update file to the MCU through the serial protocol.
 This way, the MCU gets the file, writes it to the local flash memory, and performs updates.
 For more information, see Update Firmware and Select and Change the Firmware Version.

 The OTA update consumes the memory of the MCU.
 After a device is paired, an OTA update can be initiated through preset configuration or check-for updates operation.

-After the module has sent all update packages, it will send the command 0x01 to query the product information.
+to query the product information.
 The MCU must reply with the new MCU firmware version number within one minute.
-The new version number should be consistent with that configured on the Tuya IoT Development Platform.
+The new version number should be consistent with that configured on the Tuya Developer Platform.

 Only when all the update packages have been sent to the MCU and the MCU reports the latest firmware version number to the module after a restart, you can declare a successful OTA update.